John

 The passage

 v15.
 In John's gospel, loving Jesus, caring for Jesus (love is a relational concept), consists primarily of obeying Jesus; to love is to obey.
-When we think of obeying, of keeping Jesus' commands, we usually think in moral terms, of practical acts of love toward one another.
-Yet, Jesus' instruction to us is that we "believe in God, believe also in me."
+When we think of obeying, of keeping Jesus' commands, we usually think in moral terms, in the terms of practical acts of love toward one another.
+Yet, Jesus' instruction to us is "believe in God, believe also in me."
 Jesus' command is that we have faith; if we care for Jesus we will put our trust in him.

 v16.
 If we love Jesus, if we believe in him, even though he is now an "absent Lord", he will never leave us alone.
-When Jesus left the world to return to the Father, he promised to send another person, just like himself, to be with his disciples forever.
-The term, "another Counselor", or "Advocate", probably means something like "helper" or "friend", although there is much debate over the meaning of the word.
-"I will send you the Holy Spirit who will help you and always be with you", CEV.
+When Jesus left the world to return to the Father, he promised to send another person, just like himself, someone to be with his disciples forever.
+The term, "another Counselor", or "Advocate", probably means something like helper or friend; "I will send you the Holy Spirit who will help you and always be with you", CEV.

 v17.
 Jesus describes the Spirit as the one who communicates the truth, the one who reveals the being of God to us.
 Only believers, those who have faith in Christ, have an intimate relationship with the Spirit (they "know" him and he is "in" them).
 The relationship the apostles had with the divine through Jesus is the relationship all believers will experience through the Spirit.
 The "world", humanity against God, simply cannot give the Spirit a welcome, since unbelievers do not enter into a personal relationship with him.

 v18.
-It is possible that Jesus now tells his disciples that he is going to come again to them in the coming of the Holy Spirit, and there is a sense where this is true for all believers.
-None-the-less, it is more likely that Jesus is speaking about his resurrection appearances.
+Jesus now tells his disciples that he is going to come again to them in the coming of the Holy Spirit.
 Jesus promises not to abandon his disciples; he will not leave them friendless.

 v19.
-So, after his crucifixion, Jesus' disciples will see him again, although unbelieving Israel will never see him again.
+Jesus' disciples will experience him again, although unbelieving Israel will never experience him.
 Just as Jesus will break the bonds of death and live, so his disciples will live, and live eternally.
-Of course, not just breathe, but rather experience Christ's resurrection-life.
+Of course, not just breathe, but rather experience the life-giving indwelling presence of the Spirit of Christ.

 v20.
-It will be in the presence of their risen Lord that the disciples will realize the depth of the personal relationship that exists between the Father and Son, a relationship that they too will be able to enter into and experience.
+It is through the presence of the indwelling Spirit of Christ that the disciples will realize the depth of the personal relationship that exists between the Father and Son, a relationship that they too will be able to enter into and experience.

 v21.
 Jesus now explains the nature of this mutual indwelling and how it is experienced.
-The person who accepts ("has") Jesus' words ("commands") and responds in faith ("obeys"), is the person who has established a personal relationship with Jesus ("loves me").
+The person who accepts ("has") Jesus' words ("commands") and responds in faith ("obeys / keeps them"), is the person who has established a personal relationship with Jesus ("loves me").
 Such a person is united in love to the Father and to Jesus, united in a loving relationship that is strengthened day by day.

 Knowing God